 Note: We are a local animal rescue organization in Northern Virginia.
-We take in stray cats only from this geographic area (N VA, MD, Washington DC).
+We take in stray cats only from the Washington DC metropolitan area (N VA, MD, & Washington DC).
+These tips, however, generally apply to cats in other geographic locations.

 Steps to Take If You Find a Cat Outdoors (Feral or Friendly Stray Cat)